-Class Time EP-M 5/1 (E): Tues, period 7; Weds, period 7; Thurs, period 5.
+Class Time EP-M 5/1 (H): Mon, period 1; Tues, period 3; Wed, period 3

-Students will study the following topics: - Types and characteristics of plant tissue; the internal structure of roots; the internal structure of the stem; the internal structure of leaf blade from a cross section. - Gas exchange and transpiration in plants; the mechanism of the conduction of water and nutrients in plants; the importance of nutrients; examples of important nutrients that affect growth of plants; the mechanism of transport of nutrients in plants. - The experiments about the photosynthesis conducted by scientists in the past; the steps in the photosynthesis process of C3 plants; the mechanism of the carbon dioxide fixation occurred in C3, C4 and CAM plants; the factors relative to light intensity, carbon dioxide intensity and temperature that affect the photosynthesis of plants. - The life cycle with alternation of generations of the flowering plants; the production process of male and female reproductive cells in the flowering plants and their fertilization. - The formation of seeds and fruit in flowering plants; structure of seed and fruit; examples of uses of different structures of seed and fruit; various factors affecting the sprouting of seed and seed dormancy and methods used to overcome the seed dormancy. - Roles and functions of auxin, cytokinin, gibberellin, ethylene and abscisic acid; application of this knowledge for agricultural use; the external stimuli that affect growth in plants. - The innate behavior and the learned behavior of animals; the relationship between behavior and the evolution of nervous system; the communication between animals that cause their behaviors.
+Students will study the following topics: - Types and characteristics of plant tissue; the internal structure of monocotyledonous roots (monocot) and dicotyledon (dicot) roots; the internal structure of the monocot stem and of the dicot stem; the internal structure of leaf blade from a cross section. - Gas exchange and transpiration in plants; the mechanism of the conduction of water and nutrients in plants; the importance of nutrients; examples of important nutrients that affect growth of plants; the mechanism of transport of nutrients in plants. - The experiments about the photosynthesis conducted by scientists in the past; the steps in the photosynthesis process of C3 plants; the mechanism of the carbon dioxide fixation occurred in C3, C4 and CAM plants; the factors relative to light intensity, carbon dioxide intensity and temperature that affect the photosynthesis of plants. - The life cycle with alternation of generations of the flowering plants; the production process of male and female reproductive cells in the flowering plants and their fertilization. - The formation of seeds and fruit in flowering plants; structure of seed and fruit; examples of uses of different structures of seed and fruit; various factors affecting the sprouting of seed and seed dormancy and methods used to overcome the seed dormancy. - Roles and functions of auxin, cytokinin, gibberellin, ethylene and abscisic acid; application of this knowledge for agricultural use; the external stimuli that affect growth in plants. - The innate behavior and the learned behavior of animals; the relationship between behavior and the evolution of nervous system; the communication between animals that cause their behaviors.